sigmoswitch/hello-world/README.md

 # hello-world

-somebody need some switching done?
+some notes and some ideas. write it here.